Expat in Addis Ababa

 3. Healthcare

 Although the government is improving local state-run healthcare facilities, Addis Ababa’s medical system is still developing.
 There are 37 hospitals in total in the city.
-Except for the six government owned and operated, 31 hospitals are private.
+Except for the six government-owned and operated, 31 hospitals are private.
 Most expats prefer to use private medical facilities in Ethiopia.
 It is very important for expats to obtain international health insurance when residing in Addis Ababa and other regions of the country.
-You should definitely consult a medical professional about vaccinations before residing or travelling to the city.
+You should consult a medical professional about vaccinations before residing or travelling to the city.
 Usually, the required vaccinations are Yellow fever, Typhoid, Hepatitis A, Diphtheria and Meningococcus, but you should check with your medical expert.

 4. Safety & Security

 Although there is no nationwide advisory in effect for Ethiopia, visitors and expats should exercise a high degree of caution.
-The road network has significantly improved in Addis Ababa, however, expats and tourists should pay attention to excessive speed and local driving habits.
+The road network has significantly improved in Addis Ababa.
+However, expats and tourists should pay attention to excessive speed and local driving habits.
 Traffic accidents occur regularly in Addis Ababa and are perhaps your biggest safety concern when residing there.

 According to many reports, terrorism and violent incidents occurred in Addis Ababa.
-For example, on December 11, 2015, explosions and bombs in the Merkato area of Addis Ababa have left several casualties.
+For example, on December 11, 2015, explosions and bombs in the Merkato area of Addis Ababa left several casualties.
 Expats living in Addis Ababa should avoid visiting religious events or places of worship, any crowded areas and public places.

 5. Insurance for Expatriates in Addis Ababa